List of chairpersons of district health boards: Changes during 2016–2019 term

 After Murray Cleverley's February 2017 resignation from the two boards that he chaired, Coleman appointed his successors in August 2017.
 John Wood was appointed to the Canterbury DHB, and Ron Luxton took over the chairmanship of the South Canterbury DHB.

 After the 2017 general election, the Sixth Labour Government of New Zealand formed and David Clark succeeded Coleman as Minister of Health.
 Lester Levy resigned in December 2017 as chair of all three Auckland region DHBs as he was nearing the statutory limit of service on the Waitematā DHB, where he had been appointed in June 2009.
 Clark appointed three new chairpersons: Mark Gosche for Counties-Manukau DHB (from 3 May), Patrick Snedden for Auckland DHB (from 1 June), and Judy McGregor for Waitemata DHB (from 10 June).
 In August 2018, Clark appointed Sally Webb, already the chair of Bay of Plenty DHB, as chairperson for Waikato DHB.
 At the same time, a Crown Monitor was appointed at Waikato.
 On 7 May 2019, Clark sacked the board of Waikato DHB and installed Dr Karen Poutasi as a commissioner.
 Clark also announced that there would be no elections for a new board at the 2019 local elections.

 December 2019 appointments

 The 2019 local elections were held on 12 October.
 On 7 December 2019, Health Minister Clark released the list of 19 board chairpersons, with the Waikato DHB under continued control by a commissioner.

 Changes during 2019–2022 term

 Effective 8 March 2020, Sir Michael Cullen resigned from his chairmanship of the Bay of Plenty DHB after he had been diagnosed with small-cell carcinoma.
 The deputy chair, Sharon Shea, was appointed acting interim chair.
 Board member Ron Scott was appointed acting deputy chair.
 On 13 April 2021, Shea was appointed as permanent chair, with Geoff Esterman appointed as the permanent deputy chair.
+Shea was appointed co-chair of the Māori Health Authority Te Aka Whai Ora in September 2021.
+She resigned from the Bay of Plenty DHB effective 16 December 2021 and was, on the same day, replaced by Bev Edlin.